Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 Save your files.

 As seen in the `frontmatter` (the block surrounded in dashes), we specified the post's `title` and `date`.
-You can inject any piece of data here.
-Like the tags, categories, featured image URL, posts description etc.
+You can inject any piece of data (like the tags, categories, featured image URL, posts description etc) here.

 Now, we need to tell Gatsby to source content from the local files using the `gatsby-source-filesystem`.